Renrek/notes/Django/django-basic-setup.md

 # Django Basic Setup
-Note: Needs another passthrough, to clean it up and reorder some steps

-creates a project called "base" used as a template for other works.

 #### Create work space
 create a temperaary virtual environment to create tidy package this is due to the the venv file not moving nice.